geoffrich/geoffrich.net/src/posts/svelte-scoped-styles.md

 ## Classing up the joint

-When working on a Svelte app, you may have inspected the rendered markup and see a bunch of classes you didn't add.
+When working on a Svelte app, you may have inspected the rendered markup and see a bunch of CSS classes you didn't add.
 Why are those there?
 Svelte applies those classes to styled elements in your app to ensure that styles you write in that component only apply to elements in your component.

 For example, the component above is transformed into the following.